Turquoise Care

 Self Directed Choices

-History of Centennial Care
+History of Turquoise Care

-What does Centennial Care mean to you?
+What does Turquoise Care mean to you?

 When you receive Medicaid, you select a Managed Care Organization (MCO):

-Blue Cross/Blue Shield of New Mexico
+Blue Cross Blue Shield of New Mexico

-Presbyterian
+Presbyterian Health Plan

-How to access Centennial Care 2.0
+How to access Turquoise Care

 The person selects their MCO when they enroll in Medicaid (or complete the annual Medicaid recertification).
 Then the MCO assigns a Care Coordinator.
 The Care Coordinator does a phone assessment which assigns Level 1, Level 2, or Level 3 to the Member.
 The assigned level relates to service and support needs.